blaylockbk/HorelS3-Archive/README.md

 the .ctl and .idx files, which takes a second or two.
 So, it seems using just four processors makes the most sense.

-For a range of dates (different day on each processor:
+For a range of dates (different day on each processor):
   1. Loops through all data types (sfc, prs, buf), hours of the day, and forecast hours.
   2. Checks if files exist in horel-group/archive.